coub/raml_ruby/README.md

 ###To Do:
 **Parser**

-1. Named parameters with multiple types
-2. Find the way to handle `!include` tag properly
+- Find the way to handle `!include` tag properly
-3. Resource types
+- Resource types
-4. Resource traits
+- Resource traits
-5. Security schemes
+- Security schemes
-6. Publish to Rubygems
+- Publish to Rubygems

 **Documentation**

-1. General cleanup of everything
+- Cleaner layouts

 ## Contributing